icidasset/icidasset/src/Writings/health-fitness.md

   Your body received the full load, because you stopped moving for that long.
 - *HIIT cardio:* You need to get moving fast and long enough to make your breathing labored, and you need to hold that speed for a fair amount of time.

+## Testosterone

+Testosterone is another important factor.
+Testosterone can be increased in the following ways:

+- More active = more testosterone.
+- Use a lot of muscle groups while exercising (compound movements).
+- Get enough sleep.
+- Get enough vitamin D.
+- Get rid of sugar (kills 25%).
+- Making sure your selenium levels are in order.

+## Allergies

+- Exercise, ie. physical activity, speeds up blood flow and this allows allergens to be moved quickly through the body and eliminated via the kidneys and skin.
+- Or in other words, a lack of exercise results in a sluggish blood flow.
+  Stagnant allergens gather in a fixed position, which begins to destroy the tissues around them.
+Constant movement of the allergens through the blood stream prevents these delicate tissues from becoming inflamed.
+- People whose natural defense system is weakened due to an infection or other physical stressor are at increased risk of developing an allergy.